jjleng/paka/README.md

 ## Paka Highlights

 - **Cloud-Agnostic Resource Provisioning**: paka starts by breaking down the barriers of cloud vendor lock-in, currently supporting EKS with plans to expand to more cloud services.
-- **Optimized Model Execution**: Designed for efficiency, paka runs LLM models on CPUs, with imminent support for GPUs, ensuring optimal performance.
+- **Optimized Model Execution**: Designed for efficiency, paka runs LLM models on CPUs and Nvidia GPUs, ensuring optimal performance.
 Auto-scaling of model replicas based on CPU usage, request rate, and latency.
 - **Scalable Batch Job Management**: paka excels in managing batch jobs that dynamically scale out and in, catering to varying workload demands without manual intervention.
 - **Seamless Application Deployment**: With support for running Langchain and LlamaIndex applications as functions, paka offers scalability to zero and back up, along with rolling updates to ensure no downtime.
 - **Comprehensive Monitoring and Tracing**: Embedded with built-in support for metrics collection via Prometheus and Grafana, along with tracing through Zipkin.